 Feeling over-attentive and alert to every sound and movement is normal after trauma because your sense of risk can be intensified.
 As you work through the feelings and thoughts behind this vigilance, it will become easier.
-In the short-term, try to find a safe place that is able to soothe you and go there once a day.
+In the short-term, try to find a safe place where you can go or a safe person you can talk to if you feel overwhelmed.

 Drinking / smoking more